 All questions will be answered in this “how to make Lebanese garlic sauce” post.

 To Make This Lebanese Garlic Sauce You Will Need:

 - lemon juice

 That’s it.
 No potato or sour cream and mayonnaise as some may think.
 And it all happens by going slow, taking your time and creating an emulsion in your food processor.
 If you can make homemade mayonnaise, you can make toum.

 First start with a cup of peeled, whole garlic cloves.
 Make sure the bulbs are firm with tight skins and do are not sprouting green shoots.

 I have one of those silicon tubes for peeling garlic.
 However you can place all individual cloves of garlic into a stainless bowl with another stainless bowl over top (both rims touching) and shake.
 The peels should/will come right off.
 I have yet to try it, but after rolling 4 bulbs worth of garlic cloves I will definitely try it next.

-Next add 2 teaspoons kosher salt and the cup of peeled, whole garlic cloves to your food processor, fitted with the blade attachment.
+Add 2 teaspoons kosher salt and the cup of peeled, whole garlic cloves to your food processor, fitted with the blade attachment.

-**TIP: when I was doing my research on this sauce, I watched several YouTube video tutorials and I remember one saying to make sure every tool and gadget is thoroughly dried and that there is zero water in your processor, on your spatula or measuring cups and spoons.
+When I was doing my research on this sauce, I watched several YouTube video tutorials and I remember one saying to make sure every tool and gadget is thoroughly dried and that there is zero water in your processor, on your spatula or measuring cups and spoons.
 Because water will not allow the emulsion of oil and lemon juice with the garlic.